EddyVerbruggen/nativescript-plugin-firebase/README.md

 This will launch an install script which will guide you through installing additional components.
 Check the doc links above to see what's what.
 You can always change your choices later.

+> Want to use this plugin with an *external push notification provider* and **not** use any Firebase feature?
+Just answer 'y' to the first question to skip most of them, and️ [hop on over to the Push Notification](docs/NON_FIREBASE_MESSAGING.md).

 > Using [NativeScript SideKick](https://www.nativescript.org/nativescript-sidekick)?
 Then the aforementioned install script will not (be able to) run.
 In that case, running the app for Android will result in [this issue](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/issues/829#issuecomment-409870671).